the daughters of charity

 rosalie rendu province

-Welcome to the website of the Rosalie Rendu Province: The combined communities of the Daughters of Charity of Great Britain and Australia.
+Welcome to the official website of the Rosalie Rendu Province: The combined communities of the Daughters of Charity of Great Britain and Australia.

 Icon of Blessed Rosalie Rendu, founder of the 'Daughters of Charity, ' holding a piece of paper that says, 'Hunt down poverty in order to give humanity its dignity'.